IrtifaHaider/XO-Calculator/README.md

 ---

----

 ### 🛠️ Code Structure
 The project is organized as follows:

 - `XO-calculator.c`: Main source file containing the game and calculator logic.
 - `Doxyfile`: Configuration file for generating documentation.
 - `docs/`: Folder containing the generated documentation (after running Doxygen).
-- `screenshots/`: Folder containing screenshots of the program in action.

 ---